bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 - Update REST API versioning
 - Update REST API views for OpenAPI support
 - Update lock requiring REST API views to return 503 if project is locked
+- Update landing zone creation REST API view to return 503 if no investigation or iRODS collections
 - Upgrade to Postgres v16
 - Upgrade to python-irodsclient v2.2.0
 - Upgrade to SODAR Core v1.0.2